 Make these encounters brief.
 Don’t expect much more from hurried teachers than a quick hello.
 Also, don’t be surprised if your child doesn’t have much to say either.
 This is just fine – for kids, such a practice visit is purely about scoping out the adults he or she will have to contend with, so real conversation is not a priority in a youngster;s mind.

 4. Practice socializing with new families in the neighborhood.

 Joining the local religious or community center is an easy, no-stress way to meet other families.
 You can also host a simple dinner, dessert, or afternoon play date at your house.
 Doing this kills two birds with one stone, not only are you setting your children up for success in a new social environment you are also practicing the art of becoming a good neighbor and forming new relationships.

 The temperament of your child is the largest factor at play in this situation, but a few practice moves will make a huge difference.
 No matter how anxious you or your child are, with a little bit of preparation, you’re on your way to a smooth transition.

 Nicholas DiMoro is the sales and marketing manager of MyProMovers, a moving company based in the Northern Virginia, DC and Maryland area.
-He launched his career in marketing 5 years ago after attaining his bachelor's in public relations at the State University of New York at Oswego.
-With over a decade of experience in customer service and integrated marketing he is well equipped to lead and implement tomorrow's marketing strategies today.
 Read more about our company, or fill out our simple online form to receive your free moving estimate.